 Again, I was also heartened to receive many questions on the writing process, which I always enjoy answering.
 I’m shown here with seniors Gabrielle Freitas (left) and Sarah Morrison during the book signing that followed.

-The school welcomed me with open arms, and it was an honor to take part in this event with these very special teachers and students.
-Thanks Middleborough High!
+It was an honor to take part in this event with these very special teachers and students.
+Thanks, Middleborough High!

-My Everett High event will be part of a “two-appearance day” in Everett — on the same evening, I’ll be at the Parlin Library, 410 Broadway, at 7:00 p.m. to discuss Dark Tide, an event that is open to the community!
+My Everett High event was part of a “two-appearance day” in Everett — on the same evening, I was at the Parlin Library to discuss Dark Tide, an event that was open to the community!

 Founders Day at Roxbury Latin